Surrogacy: Gestational surrogacy

 In gestational surrogacy, the child is not biologically related to the surrogate, who is often referred to as a gestational carrier.
 Instead, the embryo is created via in vitro fertilization (IVF), using the eggs and sperm of the intended parents or donors, and is then transferred to the surrogate.
+Because gestational surrogacy includes at least one round of IVF, it is always more expensive than a round of IVF alone.

 According to recommendations made by the European Society of Human Reproduction and Embryology and American Society for Reproductive Medicine, a gestational carrier is preferably between the ages of 21 and 45, has had one full-term, uncomplicated pregnancy where she successfully had at least one child, and has had no more than five deliveries or three Caesarean sections.

 The International Federation of Gynaecology and Obstetrics recommends that the surrogate's autonomy should be respected throughout the pregnancy even if her wishes conflict with what the intended parents want.

 The most commonly reported motivation given by gestational surrogates is an altruistic desire to help a childless couple.
 Other less commonly given reasons include enjoying the experience of pregnancy, and financial compensation.

 History

-Having another woman bear a child for a couple to raise, usually with the male half of the couple as the genetic father, has been referenced since the ancient times.
+Having another woman bear a child for a couple to raise, usually with the male half of the couple as the genetic father, has been referenced a couple of times in historical text, but does not seem to ever have been a common practice.
 Babylonian law and custom allowed this practice, and a woman unable to give birth could use the practice to avoid a divorce, which would otherwise be inevitable.

 Many developments in medicine, social customs, and legal proceedings around the world paved the way for modern surrogacy: